mattermost/docs/source/install/self-managed-changelog.md

 ### Important Upgrade Notes

  - In v7.11, the following repositories are merged into one: ``mattermost-server``, ``mattermost-webapp``, ``focalboard`` and ``mattermost-plugin-playbooks``.
 Developers should read the updated [Developer Guide](https://developers.mattermost.com/contribute/developer-setup/) for details. **Playbooks and Boards are no longer core parts of the product and cannot be disabled**.
  - Fixed an issue caused by a migration in the previous release.
-Query takes around 11ms on a PG 14 t3.medium RDS instance.
-Locks on the preferences table will only be acquired if there are rows to delete.
-But the time taken is negligible.
+Query takes around 11ms on a PostgreSQL 14 DB t3.medium RDS instance.
+Locks on the preferences table will only be acquired if there are rows to delete, but the time taken is negligible.

 **IMPORTANT:** If you upgrade from a release earlier than v7.10, please read the other [Important Upgrade Notes](https://docs.mattermost.com/upgrade/important-upgrade-notes.html).